Dontoue/alx-higher_level_programming/0x00-python-hello_world/README.md

 ## Tests âœ”ï¸
 tests: Folder of test files.
 Provided by Holberton School.
-## Function Prototypes ðŸ’¾
+Function Prototypes ðŸ’¾
 Prototypes for functions written in this project:

 ## File	Prototype
 10-check_cycle.c	int check_cycle(listint_t *list);
 102-magic_calculation.py	def magic_calculation(a, b):
 ## Tasks ðŸ“ƒ
-â€¢ 0.
-Run Python File
+0. Run Python File

-Â 0-run: Bash script that runs a Python script file saved in the environment variable $PYFILE. â€¢ 1.
-Run inline
+0-run: Bash script that runs a Python script file saved in the environment variable $PYFILE.
+1. Run inline

-Â 1-run_inline: Bash script that runs Python code saved in the environment variable $PYCODE. â€¢ 2.
-Hello, print
+1-run_inline: Bash script that runs Python code saved in the environment variable $PYCODE.
+2. Hello, print

-Â 2-print.py: Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line using the function print.
+2-print.py: Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line using the function print.
 3. Print integer

-Â 3-print_number.py: Python script that prints the integer stored in the variable number, followed by Battery street, followed by a new line.
+3-print_number.py: Python script that prints the integer stored in the variable number, followed by Battery street, followed by a new line.
-Â Completion of this source code. â€¢ 4.
-Print float
+Completion of this source code.
+4. Print float

-Â 4-print_float.py: Python script that prints the float stored in the variable number with a precision of two digits.
+4-print_float.py: Python script that prints the float stored in the variable number with a precision of two digits.
-Completion of this source code. â€¢ 5.
-Print string
+Completion of this source code.
+5. Print string

-Â 5-print_string.py: Python script that prints a string stored in the variable str three times, then a new line, then the first nine characters contained in str, followed by another new line.
+5-print_string.py: Python script that prints a string stored in the variable str three times, then a new line, then the first nine characters contained in str, followed by another new line.
-Â Completion of this source code. â€¢ 6.
-Play with strings
+Completion of this source code.
+6. Play with strings

-Â 6-concat.py: Python script that prints Welcome to Holberton School! using the variables str1 = "Holberton" and str2 = "School".
+6-concat.py: Python script that prints Welcome to Holberton School! using the variables str1 = "Holberton" and str2 = "School".
-Â Completion of this source code. â€¢ 7.
-Copy - Cut - Paste
+Completion of this source code.
+7. Copy - Cut - Paste

-Â 7-edges.py: Python script that sets three string variables based on the string contained in the variable word as follows:
+7-edges.py: Python script that sets three string variables based on the string contained in the variable word as follows:
-Â word_first_3: Contains the first three letters of the variable word.
+word_first_3: Contains the first three letters of the variable word.
-Â word_last_2: Contains the last two letters of the variable word.
+word_last_2: Contains the last two letters of the variable word.
-Â middle_word: Contains the value of the variable word without the first and last letters.
+middle_word: Contains the value of the variable word without the first and last letters.
-Â Completion of this source code. â€¢ 8.
-Create a new sentence
+Completion of this source code.
+8. Create a new sentence

-Â 8-concat_edges.py: Python script that prints object-oriented programming with Python, followed by a new line without creating new variables or string literals.
+8-concat_edges.py: Python script that prints object-oriented programming with Python, followed by a new line without creating new variables or string literals.
-Â Completion of this source code. â€¢ 9.
-Easter Egg
+Completion of this source code.
+9. Easter Egg

-Â 9-easter_egg.py: Python script that prints "The Zen of Python" by Tim Peters, followed by a new line. â€¢ 10.
-Linked list cycle
+9-easter_egg.py: Python script that prints "The Zen of Python" by Tim Peters, followed by a new line.
+10. Linked list cycle

-â€¢ 10-check_cycle.c: C function that checks if a linked list contains a cycle.
+10-check_cycle.c: C function that checks if a linked list contains a cycle.
 Returns 0 if there is no cycle and 1 if there is.
-Â Helper files:
+Helper files:
-Â linked_lists.c: C functions handling linked lists for testing 10-check_cycle.c (provided by Holberton School).
-Â lists.h: Header file containing definitions and prototypes for all types and functions used in linked_lists.c and 10-check_cycle.c. â€¢ 11.
-Hello, write
+linked_lists.c: C functions handling linked lists for testing 10-check_cycle.c (provided by Holberton School). lists.h: Header file containing definitions and prototypes for all types and functions used in linked_lists.c and 10-check_cycle.c.
+11. Hello, write

-Â 100-write.py: Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line to stderr using the function write from the sys module.
+100-write.py: Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line to stderr using the function write from the sys module.
-Â Exits with a status code of 1. â€¢ 12.
-Compile
+Exits with a status code of 1.
+12. Compile

-Â 101-compile: Python script that compiles a Python script file stored in the environment variable $PYFILE and saves it to an output file $PYFILEc (ex. export PYFILE=my_main.py => output filename: my_main.pyc). â€¢ 13.
-ByteCode -> Python #1
+101-compile: Python script that compiles a Python script file stored in the environment variable $PYFILE and saves it to an output file $PYFILEc (ex. export PYFILE=my_main.py => output filename: my_main.pyc).
+13. ByteCode -> Python #1

-Â 102-magic_calculation.py: Python function matching exactly a bytecode provided by Holberton School.
+102-magic_calculation.py: Python function matching exactly a bytecode provided by Holberton School.